ValDimitrov/FPL-Final-Project/README.md

 Fantasy Football Head to Head Cryptocurrency Game

 Project Summary:
--	2 players want to play fantasy football head to head (one vs one) using cryptocurrency (ether).
+-	2 players want to play Fantasy Premier League (FPL) head to head (one vs one) using cryptocurrency (ether).
 -	They both come to a simple website, where they place their bet (0.01 eth), and they enter into the h2h game by sending their eth to the smart contract.
 -	When the player enters the game, their ether is deposited into the smart contract.
 This smart contract acts as an escrow.
 -	The smart contract has several functions, including a deposit, payout, and a setResults function, which will include the final scores of each player for the given weekend (this will be a weekend game).